benjyman/gator/README.md

 ## Motivation
 Downloading obsids for the MWA can be a tedious, time-consuming task.
 The root of this problem lies with having the majority of data stored on tapes for long-term storage. `gator` aims to lessen the cognitive load required to download and process large amounts of data.

 These scripts probably mean little to anyone not using the galaxy supercomputer, but they could be modified.
-I am, however, more interested in keeping things simple, and supporting only galaxy for the moment.
+I am, however, more interested in keeping things simple, and thus only supporting galaxy for the moment.

 ## Requirements
 ### Software
-+ `Ruby` - the version on galaxy (`/usr/bin/ruby`) should work fine.
++ `Ruby`
+  + Unfortunately, galaxy does not (appear) to provide `gem` (the `ruby` package installer).
+Therefore, you need to install it yourself.
+  + Download the latest copy [here](https://www.ruby-lang.org/en/downloads/).
+  + Extract it, and customise the following to your needs (in particular where it will be installed according to PREFIX):

+        #!/bin/bash

+        PREFIX=/group/mwaeor/cjordan/Software
+        PATH=$PREFIX/usr/bin:$PATH
+        LD_LIBRARY_PATH=$PREFIX/usr/lib:$LD_LIBRARY_PATH

+        ./configure \
+               --prefix=$PREFIX/usr \
+               --sysconfdir=$PREFIX/etc \
+               --localstatedir=$PREFIX/var \
+               --sharedstatedir=$PREFIX/var/lib \
+               --libexecdir=$PREFIX/usr/lib/ruby \
+               --enable-shared \
+               --disable-rpath \
+               --with-dbm-type=gdbm_compat

+        make
+        make install

+  + Add the specified PREFIX above to your path, before the `/usr/bin` entry to circumvent the system `ruby`.
+    + e.g. `PATH=$PREFIX:$PATH` would suffice.
+  + Run `gem i sqlite3` to install the required gem.

 ### Environment variables
 + `MWA_DIR` - the directory in which data is download.
 For EoR, this should be `/scratch2/mwaeor/MWA`.
 Obsids are actually contained in `$MWA_DIR/data/`.